School, Dependence, and Paradox

 My two boys started their respective school years last week.
 Like most families, it is a time of excitement and/or sadness, depending on who you ask.

-Although this is the first time we have experienced the beginning of a school year in Switzerland, what made this year different for me was that this was the first school year as a stay at home father.
+Although this is the first time we have experienced the beginning of a school year in Switzerland, what made this year different for me was that it was my first school year as a stay-at-home father.

 The boys and I had a great summer.
 We went swimming.
 We went on adventures together.
-We traveled half way around the globe and back as a family.
-It was the first time that I experienced being home full time, and it was a lot of fun.
+We traveled halfway around the globe and back as a family.
+It was the first time I experienced being home full-time, and it was a lot of fun.

 Then school started.
 And it hit me.

-I spent most of the summer attempting, especially with my seven year old, to help him become more self-reliant.
-While at the same time serving the needs of a four year old who depended on me still for the most basic human needs, like getting him milk.
+I spent most of the summer attempting to help my seven-year-old son become more self-reliant, primarily while serving the needs of a four-year-old who still depended on me for the most basic human needs, like getting him milk.

-We spend our lives caring and loving our children so that one day they don’t need us.
+We spend our lives caring and loving our children so they don’t need us one day.
 What a paradox.

-And yet, the great paradox of their lives will be when they do become self-reliant and standing on their own two feet, they come to see that self-reliance is only sustained when they become totally dependent on their Heavenly Father who created them.
+And yet, the great paradox of their lives will be when they become self-reliant and stand on their own two feet; they come to see that self-reliance is only sustained when they become dependent on their Heavenly Father, who created them.

 For it is within that dependence… they will become men.